pace-neutrons/pace-developers/optimisation/design/Third_Party_API_Design.md

 This would use a `mex` file to wrap the Python function call and its arguments in a `numpy` array, similar to the work described [here](../../python_interface/design/02_pace_python_implementation_discussion.md#pymatpy).

-As noted in the [Appendix](#app_nativememory), a memory copy of the output argument is only possible by passing a Matlab-allocated memory block (wrapped in a `numpy` array) to Python for the user defined function to fill in its value.
+As noted in the [Appendix](#app_nativememory), avoiding a memory copy of the output argument is only possible by passing a Matlab-allocated memory block (wrapped in a `numpy` array) to Python for the user defined function to fill in its value.
 This is not straightforward for users to implement (it requires users to avoid using the assignment operator for the output [return] value).
 In these cases, it is likely that a memory copy of the output argument is unavoidable.